-The Fischer Tropsch Synthesis (FTS) is an important process for the production of long chain hydrocarbons from syngas (a mixture of CO and H2) using Co and Fe based catalyst materials.
-The development of active and stable catalysts for FTS is particularly difficult due to the complex nature of the reaction and the complex interactions between active material, support and promotors, the mixture of similar products and the long-time experiments needed for the measurement of activity and stability [1-3].
-The activity of FTS catalysts is attributed to different factors such as the particle size, active metal phase, the metal surface area, and the interactions with the support material [4-7].
-The presence of different Co polymorphs (fcc and hcp) for example plays an important role in the activity of the catalysts and has been subject to many studies recently, showing that the hcp Co phase is more active than the fcc Co phase in FTS [1, 2, 8-10].
-The deactivation of the catalysts can occur through different mechanisms like sintering, oxidation, formation of metal-support compounds, carbon deposition and poisoning [4, 7, 11, 12].
+The Fischer-Tropsch Synthesis (FTS) is an important process for the production of long chain hydrocarbons from syngas (a mixture of CO and H2) using catalysts with Co, Fe or Ru as active metals.
+The development of active and stable catalysts is a key factor for the implementation of FTS in the production of fuels and chemicals [1, 2].
+The activity of FTS catalysts is attributed to different factors such as the particle size, active metal phase, the metal surface area, and the interactions with the support material [3-9].
+The presence of different Co polymorphs (fcc and hcp) for example plays an important role in the activity of the catalysts and has been subject to many studies recently, showing that the hcp Co phase is more active than the fcc Co phase in FTS [3, 4, 10-12].
+The deactivation of the catalysts can occur through different mechanisms such as sintering, oxidation, formation of metal-support compounds, carbon deposition and poisoning [6, 9, 13, 14].
 Realistic investigations addressing the activity and stability of FTS catalysts require extended testing times and diverse catalyst sets to delineate the effect of the different factors.

-The formation and stabilization of the hcp Co phase for FTS catalysts has been thoroughly investigated [1, 2, 8-10, 13, 14].
-The hcp Co phase is destabilized with increasing temperature because of its higher surface energy compared to fcc Co [15].
-Thus, above a temperature of approx. 400 °C fcc Co is the main phase observed [16]. de la Pena et al. [17] reported the formation of Co hcp particles by reducing Co3O4 nanoparticles in a H2 and CO gas mixture.
-The authors observed the formation of a graphitic layer encapsulating the hcp Co particles, which stabilizes the hcp phase by decreasing the surface energy and inhibits the phase change.
-Under these conditions the hcp Co phase remains stable up to a temperature of 700 °C. To achieve the formation of the hcp phase on a support material, Gnanamani et al. [2] treat supported Co samples under CO flow and moderate temperatures (230 °C) to form the Co carbide (Co2C).
-The reduction of the hcp Co from Co2C is attributed to structural similarity between these phases as both crystallize in the hexagonal system.
-Unfortunately, the samples were not reduced at temperatures higher than 230 °C to observe if the Co hcp phase remains stable.
-No investigation has, to our knowledge, facilitated the formation of the Co hcp phase by adding promotors and reducing the samples under H2 at temperatures as high as 500 °C.
+The formation and stabilization of the hcp Co phase for FTS catalysts has been thoroughly investigated [3, 4, 10-12, 15, 16].
+The hcp Co phase is destabilized with increasing temperature because of its higher surface energy compared to fcc Co [17].
+Thus, above a temperature of approximately 400 °C fcc Co is the main phase observed [18].
+De la Pena et al. [19] reported the formation of Co hcp particles by reducing Co_3O_4 nanoparticles in a H2 and CO gas mixture.
+The authors observed the formation of a graphitic layer encapsulating the hcp Co particles, which stabilizes the hcp phase up to a temperature of 700 °C by decreasing the surface energy of those particles.
+To achieve the formation of the hcp phase on a support material, Gnanamani et al. [4] treat supported Co samples under CO flow and moderate temperatures (230 °C) to form Co2C.
+The reduction of the Co2C at 230 °C under H2 leads to the formation of the hcp Co, which is attributed to structural similarity between these phases as both crystallize in the hexagonal system.
+No investigation has facilitated the formation of the Co hcp phase by adding promotors and reducing the samples under H2 at temperatures as high as 500 °C.